tylorlilley/website-on-rails/README.md

 ## Adding a new post
 To add a new post, simply insert a new post record into the database, providing its title and date.
 Its slug will be generated automatically.

+Make sure the post has most of it under an `- unless intro` section.
+The only part left out should be whatever you wish to display as the post's intro in the posts index.

 ```
 - heroku run rails c
 - Post.create(title: "Your Post Title", date: "YYY-MM-DD") #Create the post on the server